codeyourinfra/codeyourinfra/unarchive_from_url_param/README.md

 ### Important

 The test was done in the environment described in the table below.
-For the **repo** VM provisioning, make sure you have internet connection.
+For the **repo** VM provisioning, make sure you have Internet connection.
 Depending on its speed, the provisioning step can last more than you expect.
 If you are behind a proxy, make sure you can access the [Ubuntu remote repository](http://us.archive.ubuntu.com) and you are able to download compressed files.
 Finally, for the **playbook-servers.yml** execution, make sure you are using the same SSH credentials for all servers.

 Software | Version
 --- | -----